-The Greater Detroit Area Health Council (GDAHC) has 70 years of experience leading multi-stakeholder projects on health care cost, quality, utilization and access.
-GDAHC will work with the Michigan State Medical Society (MSMS), the Detroit Medical Center Physician Organization, The Henry Ford Physician Network and others to reduce unnecessary care in the Detroit region.
+The Greater Detroit Area Health Council (GDAHC) is working with the Michigan State Medical Society (MSMS), the Detroit Medical Center Physician Organization, The Henry Ford Physician Network, and others to reduce:

 - antibiotic use for viral infections among adults;

 - diagnostic testing for low back pain; and

 Participating organizations have integrated electronic and/or paper-based alerts into their processes when physicians order the aforementioned tests or treatments.
 In some cases, physicians are required to provide further information if they choose to override those alerts.
 Clinicians also receive information about their performance every six months.
 Project partners have emphasized shared decision-making and developed communications strategies to support physician-patient communication and spread information about Choosing Wisely.

 The MSMS will educate physicians across the state about Choosing Wisely, and the Michigan Health & Hospital Association will spread the campaign among its member health systems and hospitals.
 The United Auto Workers Retiree Medical Benefits Trust (the Trust), one of the world’s largest private purchasers of health care, will educate its 720,000 members in Michigan and beyond.

 The United Auto Workers Retiree Medical Benefits Trust faces a unique challenge communicating about Choosing Wisely to its roughly 720,000 members: How do you reach such a large group of people as diverse geographically as they are in age?
 Compounding this challenge is addressing concerns that after years of paying into a system, retirees often want to maximize what they get out of it.